Structural study of TATB under detonation-induced shock conditions: Results

-As it is apparent in Fig. 2(a), the intensity of the TATB Bragg peaks under shock conditions is much lower than the ones in the pre-shock pattern.
-A more detailed analysis, based on the relative integrated intensities of the 002 Bragg peak and the convolution of peaks at $\thickapprox$ 14$^o$ (ambient conditions), revealed that $\thickapprox$30\% of crystalline TATB remains at 50 ns.
-It is plausible to assume that the rest 70\% of the initial TATB has undergone a chemical transformation towards a non-crystalline state.
+As it is apparent in Fig. 2(a), the intensity of the TATB Bragg peaks under shock conditions are much less intense than the peaks in the pre-shock pattern.
+A more detailed analysis, based on the relative integrated intensities of the 002 Bragg peak and the convolution of peaks at $\thickapprox$ 14$^o$ (at ambient conditions), revealed that up to $\thickapprox$30\% of initial crystalline TATB remains at 50 ns.
+It is plausible to assume that the at least 70\% of the initial TATB has undergone a chemical transformation towards a non-crystalline state.
 This is further supported by the clear increase of the broad background (between roughly 7-17 $^o$) that resembles the XRD expected for non-crystalline materials (amorphous or liquids/gases).
-Thus, the recorder XRD pattern represents the superposition of TATB that has undergone a chemical reaction plus approximately 30\% of crystalline TATB under pressure in areas of the specimens where TATB crystallites persist.
+Thus, the recorded XRD pattern represents the superposition of TATB that has undergone a chemical reaction plus approximately 30\% of crystalline TATB under pressure in areas of the specimens where TATB crystallites persist.

-Figure 3 shows integrated diffraction patterns of SCTATB at selected times after the colliding detonation-driven shock front reaches the probing spot (t=0).
-XRD patterns without residual intensity subtraction are shown in Fig. S3.
+To test even higher-pressure detonation conditions, figure 3 shows integrated diffraction patterns of SCTATB at selected times after the colliding detonation-driven shock front reaches the probing spot (t=0).
+XRD patterns with residual intensity subtraction are shown in Fig. S3.
 Similarly with the conventional detonation, the morphology of SCTATB evolves towards a multigrain morphology under shock conditions.
 The most intense TATB peaks, at ambient conditions, can be observed up to the maximum pressure achieved using the colliding setup.
-Thus, TATB remains a crystalline material, even far above the conventional detonation pressures (30-40 GPa).
+Thus, a portion of the TATB remains a crystalline material, even far above the conventional detonation pressures (30-40 GPa) and the recently predicted \cite{Hamilton2019} 14-34 GPa threshold for detonation.